straidavis/sitrep/README.md

 ---

 ## 📄 License
-United States Coast Guard / Proprietary - Internal Use Only.
+Shield AI / Proprietary - Internal Use Only.